-The Department has also established a Service Response Team focused on providing support to line staff to ensure that children and families have timely access to appropriate services to reduce maltreatment, maintain children home, secure the right placement match when needed and expedite permanency.
+The Department had previously established a Service Response Team focused on providing support to line staff to ensure that children and families have timely access to appropriate services to reduce maltreatment, maintain children home, secure the right placement match when needed and expedite permanency.
+This team was realigned with the Central Referral Unit (CRU) of the Community Services and Behavioral Health (CSBH) Division who provides consultation and referral services for casework staff.
 With the above-mentioned improvements to our Service Array, the Department's current assessment of this item is that it would be rated in substantial conformity.